Resources for careers in Business, Industry and Government (BIG)

 Back to Top

-It's nice to hear from the Math Dept after so many years (I graduated in 2002).
-As for career paths ...
-I was a double major in Chemistry (which was more my primary major) ...
-I proceded to go to MIT for a year before joining an MD-PhD program at the University of Illinois at Urbana-Champaign getting my PhD in physical chemistry working in an electrical engineerig / bioengineering lab.
+I was a double major in Chemistry (which was more my primary major).
+I proceded to go to MIT for a year before joining an MD-PhD program at the University of Illinois at Urbana-Champaign getting my Ph.D. in physical chemistry working in an electrical engineering/bioengineering lab.
 So certainly not your typical pathway for a math major.
 (FN - Class of 2002)

 Back to Top